 The current members of the CIAC Advisory Committee are:

-Phyllis Schoenwald is a Women’s Health Physician Assistant and has worked in reproductive health in the San Francisco bay area for almost 40 years; including 29 with Planned Parenthood (PP).
+Phyllis Schoenwald is a Women’s Health Physician Assistant .
+She has worked in reproductive health in the San Francisco bay area over 40 years including 29 years with Planned Parenthood (PP) affiliates.
 Previous to working at PP she worked in community clinics and a private practice specializing in second trimester abortion.
 Her introduction to women’s health was as a health educator and medical assistant where she developed her passion for abortion care.
-She attended a unique women’s health program in 1979-80 at North Country Clinic for Women and Children in Arcata, California and certification as a PA at Harbor UCLA Torrance.
-Her PP career began in 1986 as the Director of Quality Management at Planned Parenthood of San Mateo County – then Planned Parenthood Golden Gate in 1995.
+Phyllis attended a unique women’s health program in 1979/80 at North Country Clinic for Women and Children in Arcata, California and certification as a PA at Harbor UCLA Torrance.
+Her PP career began in 1986 as the Director of Quality Management at Planned Parenthood of San Mateo County which merged into Planned Parenthood Golden Gate in 1995.
 She joined Planned Parenthood Northern California in 2003 as Vice President of Medical Services until 2015.
-Phyllis joins the PPFA Affiliate Evaluation Department as a Consultant Surveyor in Fall 2016.
+Phyllis is currently a Consultant Surveyor with the PPFA Accreditation & Evaluation Department.

 Whitney Wriston obtained her Bachelor of Science from UCLA and her Masters degree in Physician Assistant studies from Oregon Health & Science University.
 She worked for Planned Parenthood of the Pacific Southwest for 6 years in various clinical roles including program director for the early pregnancy evaluation and management initiative.
 She currently works in family practice in the Pacific Northwest.